ceph/ceph/doc/rados/configuration/network-config-ref.rst

 .. tip:: If you run metadata servers on the same host as the OSDs, you can consolidate the public network configuration step.
-Ensure you the number of ports required for each daemon.
+Ensure that you open the number of ports required for each daemon per host.